DavidBarth/SoftwareDesignPatterns/README.md

 # DesignPatterns
-# is a folder wich contains patterns from the world coding.
-Let it be stuctural, creational or a behavioral pattern.
+# is a folder wich contains patterns from the world of coding.
+# Abstract factory pattern
+# Adapter pattern
+# Factory pattern
+# Filter pattern
+# Singleton pattern